Are you using form design best practices to get the most out of your WordPress forms?

 - Hide entire questions if the customer doesn’t select a specific option (Great for long-form surveys).

-- Show an HTML Block with an exclusive offer if the user purchases the highest price option (Great for upsells).
+- Show a Content field with an exclusive offer if the user purchases the highest price option (Great for upsells).

 WPForms includes an easy conditional logic system that you can use to control the display behavior of any field in your form.